JustSleightly/SleightlyBall/README.md

 <blockquote>

 **Yes**, expand the SB_SleightlyBall hierarchy until you reach the Left/Right Ball Modes.
 You can replace any child to the Ball Mode objects, just remember to leave those child objects enabled, as your animations toggle the Ball Modes on/off.
+You should also remove any pre-existing spring/configurable joints, rigidbodies, or sphere/box/capsule/mesh colliders on your balls that would usually be auto-removed by the SleightlyBall installer.

 </details>